ojas1542/P2P-Key-Value-Store/README.md

-P2P Distributed Key Value Store
+Distributed Key-Value Store

-A scalable key value store program that also guarantees fault tolerance and causal consistency.
+A scalable key-value store program that also guarantees fault tolerance and causal consistency inspired by Dynamo DB.